By Timothy Scott

 As the prices rise, so do the houses: higher on a bluff, a higher palapa over the pool, larger homes with bedroom balconies and more spectacular open living rooms.
 Many of them are the kinds of showpieces readers drool over in design magazines, but here they come with a price tag that’s often easier on the wallet—especially in this slow real estate market.
 It is possible to spend three to five million dollars on a home here still, but what you get for that price would be hard to match on any beach north of the Rio Grande.

-After lounging around poolside at Capella Ixtapa and Tides Zihuatanejo, I met up with two of the region’s top real estate agents for luxury homes to get a feel for the market.
+After lounging around poolside at Capella Ixtapa and Viceroy Zihuatanejo, I met up with two of the region’s top real estate agents for luxury homes to get a feel for the market.
 With them I got to look inside the top-tier mansions around this once-sleepy fishing village turned tourism magnet.

 Zihuatanajo Plays the Waiting Game